Faster than Moore's Law: The dramatic price drop in AI is changing everything ### Pay by Results: How a new pricing model is revolutionizing the AI world ### FinOps for AI: No more uncontrolled costs – how to optimize correctly ### AI for everyone: Why artificial intelligence is now becoming afforda

 How can companies identify hidden AI costs?

 Hidden AI costs are one of the biggest challenges for companies implementing artificial intelligence.
 Zachary Hanif of Twilio identifies two main categories of hidden AI costs: technical and operational.
-Technically, AI differs fundamentally from traditional software because an AI model represents the state of the world at a specific point in time and is trained with data that becomes less relevant over time.
+Technically, AI differs fundamentally from traditional software because an AI model reflects the state of the world at a specific point in time and is trained on data that becomes less relevant over time.

-While traditional software can manage with occasional updates, AI requires continuous maintenance.
-Every AI investment requires a clear maintenance and monitoring plan with defined retraining intervals, measurable metrics for performance evaluation, and defined thresholds for adjustments.
-Operationally, many companies lack clear goals and measurable results for their AI projects, as well as defined governance and shared infrastructure.
+While traditional software can function with occasional updates, AI requires continuous maintenance.
+Every AI investment needs a clear maintenance and control plan with defined retraining intervals, measurable key performance indicators (KPIs) for performance evaluation, and defined thresholds for adjustments.
+Operationally, many companies lack clear goals and measurable results for their AI projects, as well as defined governance and a shared infrastructure.

 Identifying hidden costs requires a systematic approach.
 Companies should first identify all direct and indirect costs associated with implementing and operating AI solutions.
 These include software licenses, implementation costs, integration costs, employee training costs, data preparation and cleansing, and ongoing maintenance and support costs.